Should I Fix My Tracker Mortgage – Tracker Mortgage Ultimate Guide Ireland 2023

 The average tracker in Ireland charges 1.15% above the ECB base rate based on the latest data from the Irish Central Bank.
 If you are on a tracker mortgage that charges over 1% above the ECB rate you should think about fixing your tracker as you are already paying more than you could on a fixed rate.

-If you are on a tracker mortgage that charges less than 1% above the ECB rate, it still might make sense for you to move.
+If you are on a tracker mortgage that charges less than 1% above the ECB rate, it still might make sense for you to fix your tracker mortgage.

-Based on the average outstanding tracker value of €81,322 and a term of 15 years we have calculated the average savings by fixing at the current ECB rate of 2.5% and expected future ECB rates below.
+Based on the average outstanding tracker value of €81,322 and a term of 15 years we have calculated the average savings by fixing at the best rate on the market against the forecast ECB rate for 2025 of 3%-3.5%.

 Tracker to Fixed Rate Example Savings AverageCurrent APRCCurrent RepaymentMonthly SavingTotal Saving